rhystirado/etch-a-sketch/README.md

 # Etch-A-Sketch

-Web browser version of an Etch-A-Sketch, created using JavaScript, HTML, and CSS.
+Web browser version of an [Etch-A-Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch), created using JavaScript, HTML, and CSS.

+To draw, the user hovers their mouse over the grid, which will fill in any squares that are touched.
+The user can click "Reset" to reset the filled in squares to start drawing again.
+The user can also resize the grid by clicking "Resize" and entering an integer n to create a grid of n x n squares.

 ## Learning Outcomes